paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 1. Reduce garbage collection by keeping remaining nodes in a recycling list.
 2. Ordered lists by providing a comparator.
 3. Manage state with ***create***, ***deactivate*** and ***reactivate***.
-4. All four support functions above can be inherited or injected for class or instance.
+4. All four support functions above allow inheritence or injection for class or instance.
 5. State management by making it easy to move nodes between lists.
 6. Fifo implementation.
 7. Walk the list without creating a new or temporary object.
-8. Debugging support by logging node movements.
+8. Support debugging by logging node movements.

 #### Nodes

-Each item added to a list is wrapped in a node instance.
-The node is a class, so it resides on the heap.
-Because nodes are recycled, no garbage collection is required.
+A node instance wraps each item added to a list.
+The node is a class, so it lives on the heap.
+We recycle nodes, no there is no garbage collection activity.

 ##### Node Name

-For clarity, while debugging a node name includes the home and owner lists as well as whatever the held item gives `ToString()`.
+For clarity, while debugging a node name includes the home and owner lists and whatever the held item gives `ToString()`.

 ##### Node Owner and Home

-When a node is created, the list used is set as the `Home` list.
-When an item is recycled, it is always returned to it's home recycle bin.
-Each time a node is moved between lists it's `Owner` is set accordingly.
+Place it on the `Home` list when we create a node.
+On being recycled, return it to it's home recycle bin.
+Set `Owner` each time a node moves to another list.

 ##### Node Comparison

 When walking the list, it is sometimes good to see if the node passes or fails a range check.
 Every node implements <, <=, >, >=, == and !=.
-The all rely on a single LinkedList function, `Compare` that can be set during initialisation.
+They all rely on a single LinkedList function, `Compare`  as set during initialisation.

 ##### Move the Node to Another List

 Moving nodes provides the core difference between this linked list implementation and others.
 Moving nodes between lists provide the underlying mechanism for a caching state machine.
-Used in conjunction with ordered lists to feed them to a state in priority order. `MoveTo` moves the current node to the sorted location or top of the target list, while `MoveToEndOf` moves it to the bottom.
-The latter is used when disposing of a node so that the recycling list is used oldest first.
+Use with ordered lists to feed them to a state in priority order. `MoveTo` moves the current node to the sorted location or top of the target list, while `MoveToEndOf` moves it to the bottom.
+Older items from the recycle bin  are first to reactivate.

 ##### Update Node Contents

-In a statement oriented world we would use `node.Item = value`, but sometimes a more functional approach can be enjoyed `node.MoveTo(state3list).Update(value)`.
+In a statement oriented world we would use `node.Item = value`, but we can also enjoye a functional approach with `node.MoveTo(state3list).Update(value)`.
 ##### Dispose of this Node

-When you are done with a node, call `Recycle()` or wrap in a `using` compound statement.
-Each node implements the `IDisposable`  interface.
-Being a green class, the trash is put into a recycling list rather than left hanging for the garbage collector.
+Call `Recycle()` or wrap in a `using` compound statement to release a node.
+A node implements the `IDisposable`  interface.
 ```c#
 using (var node = taskList.Top) {
     Process(node.Item);
 } // node sent to recycling
 ```
 To set a node adrift call `Destroy` instead.
 It deactivates the held item and then forgets the node ever existed.
 As soon as all references in your code go out of scope, the garbage collector is free to reuse the heap space.

 ```c#